calejohn5/SalesForce/README.md

-# This is currently where all of my Salesforce related code will end up

 ## Comments at the top of each file explain the functionality

 ## There are comments throughout the code I wrote to better help myself understand what is going on, and for my own reference if I need to solve a similar problem.